 GMC redesigned its full-size vans for the first time in seven years for the 2003 model year.
 The 2003 Savanas got upgraded powertrains, fresh features and an updated appearance.
 Three industry firsts in full-size vans were available: all-wheel drive, an optional left-side door and unique side access panels for use on commercial vans.
-For 2006, GMC now offers a 250-horsepower, 6.6-liter turbo-diesel V-8 on the G2500 and G3500 cargo models.
+GMC offers a 250-horsepower, 6.6-liter turbo-diesel V-8 on the G2500 and G3500 cargo models.

 Light-duty vans have rack-and-pinion steering, which promises greater agility.
 Front and rear suspensions are modified from those used on General Motors' full-size pickup trucks.
 The rear suspensions use a solid axle with multileaf springs and gas shocks.
 All Savanas have 16-inch wheels.